 Tara's always had a passion for wildlife and grew up in Kent's countryside either searching for minibeasts, pond dipping or looking after slow worms in her Nan's back garden.
 Since then, Tara's love for reptiles and amphibians has lead her to join the KRAG committee in 2016 as Education Officer, where she's keen to spread her knowledge and enthusiasm for Britain's herpetofauna to younger generations

-As the KRAG treasurer, Mike deals with all things financial, however, this is just a front for his passion of recording and monitoring herpetofauna in Kent.
+As the recording officer, Mike deals with all of the amphibian and reptile records submitted by members of the public and our amazing volunteers..
 He first became involved with the group when co-ordinating the Kent Pond Warden Scheme and was a key player in the instigation of the Great Crested Newt Monitoring Project.
-He joined the committee in 2005 and has been involved in recording projects and leading KRAG’s training programmes ever since.
+He joined the committee in 2004 and has been involved in recording projects and leading KRAG’s training programmes ever since.